CumulusNetworks/docs/content/knowledge-base/Configuration-and-Usage/Administration/Configure-ERSPAN-to-a-Cumulus-Linux-Switch.md

 ## Resolution

-Normal ERSPAN setup rules apply; see the {{<kb_link url="cumulus-linux-43/Monitoring-and-Troubleshooting/Network-Troubleshooting/#configure-erspan" text="Network Troubleshooting chapter">}} for details.
+Normal ERSPAN setup rules apply; see the [Network Troubleshooting chapter]({{<ref "/cumulus-linux-43/Monitoring-and-Troubleshooting/Network-Troubleshooting/#configure-erspan" >}} for details.

 1. Create rules for SPAN source; for example: